onc-healthit/api-resource-guide/docs/inquiry-portal/g10-inquiries.md

 - Access must be granted to patient data in accordance with the implementation specification adopted in the HL7® SMART Application Launch Framework Implementation Guide (incorporated by reference at § 170.215(a)(3)) without requiring re-authorization and re-authentication when a valid refresh token is supplied by the application.
 - A Health IT Module’s authorization server must issue a refresh token valid for a new period of no less than three months to applications capable of storing a client secret.
 Beyond the certification criteria requirements, health IT developers are not required to support all methods that third-party application developers seek to use.
-Additional information and clarifications regarding this criterion can be found on the <a target = "_blank" href = "https://www.healthit.gov/test-method/standardized-api-patient-and-population-services#ccg">September</a>.
+Additional information and clarifications regarding this criterion can be found on the <a target = "_blank" href = "https://www.healthit.gov/test-method/standardized-api-patient-and-population-services#ccg">Certification Companion Guide for § 170.315(g)(10)</a>.

 ## Paragraph (g)(10)(v)(B): Authentication / Authorization for Multiple Patient Services
 ### October 2021